The Starbucks menu is expansive and can be confusing for those who have never visited before.

 4. Ask a barista for advice

-There’s no shame in asking a barista for help when ordering if you can’t figure out how to do it or what to choose.
+There's no shame in asking a barista for help when ordering if you're unsure how to do it or what to choose.

 They are there to help and will probably do so with a smile.
 Even if it's pretty busy, don't hesitate to ask for advice from the people who know best.